-- 51. (1) A person is guilty of an offence if- - (a) he knows or suspects that a Police Officer is acting, or is proposing to act, in connection with an investigation which is being, or is about to be, conducted into money laundering; and - (b) he discloses to any other person information or any other matter which is likely to prejudice that investigation, or proposed investigation.
+- 51. (1) A person commits an offence if - - (a) he knows or suspects that a Police Officer is 15 of 2014]. acting, or is proposing to act, in connection with an investigation which is being, or is about to be, conducted into money laundering; and - (b) he discloses to any other person information or any other matter which is likely to prejudice that investigation, or proposed investigation.